-Structural Reform and Business Process Improvements Remain Essential swiftly increased the horsepower of the first engine.
+swiftly increased the horsepower of the first engine.
 We need to preserve the horsepower of both engines evenly to maintain their driving force, which enables us to push forward with innovation.

-Chugai's business model based on the strategic alliance with Roche has two engines.
-One is the revenue base in which we supply breakthrough drugs discovered by Chugai to the world using the Roche Group's infrastructure.
-The other is the revenue base in which we sell Roche products on an exclusive basis in Japan, along with Chugai products.
-We have particularly the expansion of exports to Roche, has boosted profitability, and Chugai's ratio of operating profit to revenues is now higher than the domestic industry average.
+After the strategic alliance agreement, Chugai reduced the number of operating bases and divested non-pharmaceutical businesses.
+Since then, we have continued to implement cost optimization initiatives, including business process reengineering (BPR) and productivity improvement.
+The sales growth of Chugai products, particularly the expansion of exports to Roche, has boosted profitability, and Chugai's ratio of operating profit to revenues is now higher than the domestic industry average.
 Nevertheless, in order to continuously create innovative new drugs and services, we must achieve a higher level of profitability and productivity so that we can continue to generate cash for investing in innovation.